dpalic/openemm/other/README.txt

 DOWNGRADING OPENEMM
 ===================
+if you want to downgrade OpenEMM to a version before 2015, you have to re-insert a dropped column into table admin_tbl with this SQL statement:

+ALTER table admin_tbl ADD COLUMN preferred_list_size smallint(5) unsigned NOT NULL default '20';

+However, this works only unless you have saved a target group with OpenEMM 2015.
+Because OpenEMM 2015 uses a different format for serialization, OpenEMM 2013 would no longer be able to read this format.
+Therefore, you really should make a backup of your database before updating!

 If you want to downgrade OpenEMM to a version before 6.2 you have to synchro- nize table 'customer_1_tbl_seq' with 'customer_1_tbl' before launching the old version of OpenEMM, because 'customer_1_tbl_seq' is no longer used beginning